Jam/Tactics: Reception

+Tomoki Takahashi of Rockin'On wrote that "Jam" is the song that made The Yellow Monkey a household name throughout Japan, and called it a "masterpiece" that symbolizes the band's attitude.
 Yoshii said that when he talks to younger musicians who were influenced by The Yellow Monkey, they always cite "Jam" as their best work.
 Following The Yellow Monkey's disbandment in 2004, Oricon conducted a poll for the band's best song.
 "Jam" was the number one answer and "Tactics" came in sixteenth place.
 "Jam" also won a 2012 poll conducted by Natalie and RecoChoku on people's favorite song by The Yellow Monkey.
 In a 2012 poll conducted by RecoChoku on the best theme song from the Rurouni Kenshin anime, "Tactics" came in fifth place.

 At Tokyo University of Foreign Studies' March 2017 graduation ceremony, the university's president Hirotaka Tateishi noted the rise of nationalism, particularly in America, and said "[...] if we are to be true global citizens, we need to think of people in other countries and show respect for their cultures and traditions.
-Last year, the awarding of the Nobel Prize in literature to Bob Dylan was a reminder of the power of song and poetry.
+Last year, the awarding of the Nobel Prize in Literature to Bob Dylan was a reminder of the power of song and poetry.
 For me, personally, I have been most affected by the lyrics of a song by a Japanese rock group called The Yellow Monkey." and read the above excerpt of lyrics from "Jam".
-He noted how these lyrics were published in a full-page advertisement in Asahi Shimbun on December 31, 2016 that ended by saying, "Unfortunately, these lyrics still apply to [Japan]."
+He noted how these lyrics were published in a full-page advertisement in Asahi Shimbun on December 31, 2016, that ended by saying, "Unfortunately, these lyrics still apply to [Japan]."